PadeanuTudor/Spam_Detector/README.md

 - scikit-learn

 Make sure to also download the SMSSpamCollection file too, and put in the same folder as main.py, that is the dataset that the projects work on, by default.

+How to use:

+After downloading main.py and SMSSpamCollection.txt files and putting them into the same folder, and downloading the libraries, open main.py into your IDE of choice and run the python script, it should display in the console, in order: The accuracy, the confusion matrix, False Positives and False Negatives.

 Github link: https://github.com/PadeanuTudor/Spam_Detector